 The Department of Conservation requests that runners DO NOT use the track prior to the Routeburn Classic.
 The reason being this is the time for walkers to enjoy the environment in their way.
 DOC has granted us all the privilege of enjoying the track as we prefer with swifter foot work.
 Please respect this request as it impacts not only the walkers but your fellow runners as we may not be allowed to continue to have our day of glory in adventure running paradise.

-Registration for the event is in Queenstown Outside Sports between 1pm and 4pm OR in Te Anau at Outside Sports on Main Street between 2.00pm and 7.00pm on Friday 21st.
+Registration for the event is in Queenstown Outside Sports between 1pm and 4pm OR in Te Anau at Outside Sports on Main Street between 2.00pm and 7.00pm on Friday 26th of April.
 Registration in Te Anau closes just before the briefing at 7.00pm.
 Compulsory Gear check will be held at Outside Sports when you register.
 If you wish to register in Te Anau please specify either when you enter or by email so your pack is there.

 There will be one race briefing.
 It is compulsory to be at this race briefing.
 Those not attending race briefing will forfeit their place in the event.
-The Briefing is at 7.00pm in Te Anau on the Friday the 21st at the Te Anau Community Center.

 Prize Giving Dinner